xTremeLektro/serendipityinspirev2/BACKLOG.md

     - Improve the content for every blog post.

-    - Make sure every post is stored in the database when create with the flag of draft.
+~~    - Make sure every post is stored in the database when created with the flag of (Borrador).~~

 -- Functionalities asociated to the Admin Page

     - Implement the ability in the admin blog page to publish/unpublish a post.

-    - Implement the ability in the admin blog page to delete a post
+~~    - Implement the ability in the admin blog page to delete a post~~

-    - Although the post runs once per week, have the ability to manually launch the post generation process (n8n) from the admin page)
+    - Although the post runs once per week, have the ability to manually launch the post generation process (n8n) from the admin page

     - Have the ability to launch the publishing by mail once draft is reviewed in the admin page.